COMESA Business Council

 - Business facilitation in regional and global markets through trade promotion, linkages and advisory services.

-- Industry collaboration through CBC memberships for efficiency and sustainability of enterprises and associations.
+- Technical capacity development and Industry collaboration of CBC memberships for efficiency and sustainability of enterprises and associations.

 THE CBC REGIONAL MANDATE